Neo (gamer)

-Filip Borys Kubski (born June 15, 1987), better known as NEO, is a Polish player of the Counter-Strike series who is currently playing for Honoris.
+Filip Borys Kubski (born June 15, 1987), better known as NEO, is a Polish former professional Counter-Strike: Global Offensive and Counter-Strike player, and current professional Counter-Strike 2 coach for FaZe Clan.
 NEO is considered to be one of the best players in Counter-Strike history.
 He was also one of the "Golden Five" group of Polish CS players.
-Most recently he was the in-game leader for FaZe Clan.
 He has played for Virtus.pro, AGAiN, Universal Soldiers, ESC Gaming, Frag eXecutors, Vitriolic, Wicked eSports, Meet Your Makers, and Pentagram G-Shock.
 Kubski has been playing professionally since 2004.

 NEO is considered to be a mechanically gifted player, with an intelligent mind for the game.
 Kubski is also considered to be very good at Counter-Strike 1.6s in-game movement,Mike!
 (2013).
 "CS 1.6: Neo and Kuben amazing movement!" which makes him difficult to counter.
 In 2010, HLTV users voted Kubski the greatest Counter-Strike player of the decade.
 He also won the eSports Award for eSports Player of the Year in 2007 and 2008, and was rated by HLTV.org as the best player of 2011.